- About AISPP

 We are a diverse community of critical and creative thinkers, inspired to create a world-class school in Cambodia that meets the needs of 21st-century learners to thrive now and into the future.

-AISPP is proud to be a candidate school for the Primary Years Programme (PYP), the Middle Years Programme (MYP) and the Diploma Programme (DP).
+AISPP is proud to be an IB PYP authorised school and a candidate school for the Middle Years Programme (MYP), and the Diploma Programme (DP).

-We are in process for authorisation in each of these three programmes, expecting over the coming three years to earn the IB approval.
+We are in process for authorisation in each of these two programmes, expecting over the coming three years to earn the IB approval.

 The IB caters for students from 3 – 19 years of age and offers 4 programmes: